 Imagine for a moment that you work for a mid- to large-sized company that has just purchased a new contract management system and you’re in charge of getting it up and running.
 Who is going to be using it?
 Your list probably includes one or more of the following – contract managers, paralegals, attorneys, IT, administrative or other staff from the field offices, and top-level executives.

-While a segment of your user base will certainly benefit from the range of features a full license provides, other users don’t need all the bells and whistles.
-Having a contract management software pricing model that provides several license types at different price points makes a lot of financial sense since you can match license types with your users’ needs.
+While a segment of your user base will certainly benefit from the range of features a full subscription provides, other users don’t need all the bells and whistles.
+Having a contract management software pricing model that provides several subscription types at different price points makes a lot of financial sense since you can match subscription types with your users’ needs.
 It also helps facilitate adoption of the software because it’s easier to use by those that don’t need to be experts on it.

 Want to learn more?
 Schedule a live demo of our platform.